john-itcsolutions/cheirrs/README.md

 `juju run-action docker-registry/0 push image=<ip-addr-docker-registry/0>:5000/dpage/pgadmin4 tag=latest --wait`

+However the Registry enforces TLS security, so we need to establish an http Proxy system.
+Charmed Kubernetes uses Apache2 with HAProxy.
+We are currently investigating the requirements of this installation ..

-The above charms appear to be ready to work, however we are having trouble getting our NVIDIA driver to load correctly, and this seems to be preventing the docker-registry charm itself from working installing fully, ending in an error state.
+The above charms appear to be ready to work, however we are having trouble getting our NVIDIA driver to load correctly, and this seems to be preventing the docker-registry charm itself from working & installing fully, ending in an error state.

 _______________________________________________________________